Wanna get 2 free yoga practices, special offers + insider news?

 • practices to ensure your courage is also compassionate.

-30 emails from me with a daily dose of truth-telling, lessons, tips, tools, stories and questions to nurture the courage you already possess and help you put your innate bravery into action.
+A beautifully designed workbook that includes 30 Days worth of lessons.
+Each with a daily dose of truth-telling, lessons, tips, tools, stories and questions to nurture the courage you already possess and help you put your innate bravery into action.